Becoming a Great Mortuary Cosmetologist

 There is one final embalming or perhaps I should say, post-embalming, procedure that I would like to mention.
 It is a common practice to coat the face and usually the hands with a product like massage cream at the end of the embalming process to protect them from becoming dried.
 I do not subscribe to the use of massage cream, oils, any products containing silicone sprays or especially petroleum jelly, for this purpose.
 These products are very difficult to completely remove from the skin and this can have an adverse effect on cosmetics, especially airbrush and alcohol-based cosmetics.

-A much better option is to create a 50/50 mixture of Dodge Rectifiant and Restorative.
+A much better option is Dodge Restorative in a spray bottle.
 Spray the face and hands liberally and cover lightly with plastic wrap.
 This will provide superior protection against dehydration yet leaves no residue behind.
 Simply remove the plastic and clean the face and hands gently with a cloth and warm water.
 Allow the skin to air dry before cosmetic application.

 But what do we do when cosmetics are a necessity instead of an option?
 When dealing with cases involving trauma, disease, discolorations, etc., we must sharpen our cosmetic skills.
 My first suggestion is to begin long before the need arises.
 Study living faces.
 Note the color variations of skin.
 No one’s skin is one solid color, but a mixture of various shades, undertones, highlights, and shadows.
 We all learned about the canon of beauty in mortuary school.
 While it is good theory to know, you will find that in your day to day work, few, if any, faces will actually conform perfectly to the canon.
 You must train your eyes and mind to see and recognize these variations as elements of all human faces.
 There are companies out there who try and sell generic lips and noses for quick replacement in restoration situations.
 This idea is as ludicrous as asking how high is up, as there are likely nearly as many different sizes and shapes of noses and lips as there are people in the world.
 My point is, to be a great mortuary cosmetologist, you must study not only color theory, but also facial anatomy; bone structure and morphology, musculature, etc. as well as skin.
 A good collection of books as a reference source is a must.